 There are three main types of positioning:

-Functional positioning provides value to customers, helps them understand the product, and aims to solve their pain points or it helps getting favorable perception from stakeholders.
+Functional positioning provides value to the target market, helps them understand the product, and aims to solve their pain points or it helps getting favorable perception from stakeholders.

 Symbolic positioning allows businesses with self-image enhancement, creates belongingness & customer loyalty, and social meaningfulness.

 Lastly, experiential position helps with sensory and cognitive stimulation.

 Your brand positioning statement is mostly about what you want to highlight as a brand.
 It is focused on your value proposition and the unique properties you’re assertive about.

 There are five common strategies which businesses base their brand positioning on.